david-why/ap-world-history-8-notes/notebook.md

 ## Random vocabulary
 - **Identify**: Give a name of the thing.
 - **Describe**: Identify, and tell a bit more about it.
+- **Contextualization**: Showing how the process/development relates to other things in the period of time
 - **Historical development**: A thing that happened in the past, just once.
 - **Historical process**: A thing that happened in the past gradually over time.
     * To write clearly about a process, say something like *the weakening of the Ming Dynasty*, instead of *the Ming Dynasty fell*.